vskarleas/INF203-Project/compte-rendu.md

   the phase C would be the most complicated one and there was a possibility that we couldn’t be able to make it so far.
 So, our goal was set to complete as better as possible the rest of the tasks.
 * For every step on the different two phases mentioned above, we decided to follow the “exams technique”.
 This means, that we will follow the exact steps by including the required elements mentioned on the specific task (function, returned value, required arguments, etc.) as part of project’s understanding.
 The rest of the code will get completed according to the personal point of view through the understanding process of the task.
 This will allow us to have the biggest understanding that is possible, for this demanding project.
 * The phase 1 as proposed needs to be completed before the final course of Bash (week before the vacations).
 We finalized the code for this phase after our return from the vacation.

+**There was a merge of programs between the members that came and collaborated together.
+So, on our code section are included in several parts two versions of the code.
+The second version was produced with the mergion of the different programs from the team members and it is the most optimised.**

+**This means that the whenever exist version 2 of a program, is the version that we were keeping updated and it's the one that we propose as program for the coresponding exercise.**

 ## Difficulties/Problems